-Generally, to qualify for the marital deduction and avoid estate tax when you die, your property must pass to your spouse directly or in a trust where he has complete control over the principal.
+Generally, to qualify for the marital deduction and avoid estate tax (imposed on estates with assets over $5.43 million in 2015) when you die, your property must pass to your spouse directly or in a trust where he has complete control over the principal.
 A Qualified Terminable Interest Property Trust (QTIP Trust) is an exception to this rule.

 A QTIP Trust allows you to separate your property into two parts.
 One part is the interest or income the principal generates.
 The other part is the principal itself.
 An example is stocks and bonds (the principal) and dividends and interest (income).